Quymbee/contact-keeper/README.md

   > I usually do my maps as arr.map(e => { //do smth }), but I kept getting this error and solved it by taking out the {} brackets in my map call.
 - onSubmit not working (for me, specifically onSubmit for Register.js)
   > I put onSubmit={onSubmit} in the <input type="submit" /> for Register.js.
 However, it is supposed to be in the form start tag --> <form onSubmit={onSubmit}></form>
+- When updating contact, the Name got replaced with the Contact Type (only on update and not on add)
+  > Tried looking for any errors.
+Tried copy & pasting the exact code from tutorial github of parts edited for this sectoin.
+Could not fix it.
+  > Git stashed (and stash clear) back to point after Login/Register finished, so restarted to Section 10, part 68.
+Edit/Update button worked fine
 - Proxy error: Could not proxy request /api/auth from localhost:3000 to localhost:5000
   > added `"secure": false` to client/package.json
   > followed [this guide](https://medium.com/@bryantjiminson/solving-proxy-error-could-not-proxy-request-xxx-from-yyy-from-local-reactjs-app-to-nodejs-app-f28f3548afb9)